-&lt;sup>1 This estimate is for the project as originally analyzed in the FSA/DEIS.
+1 This estimate is for the project as originally analyzed in the FSA/DEIS.
 (Ex.
 300, p.
 6.9-13.)
 The Mitigated Ivanpah 3 proposal removed much of the portion of Ivanpah 3 where heavy grading would be necessary and is therefore predicted to result in a lower amount of soil removal and relocation.
 The footprint of Ivanpah 3 is reduced by 433 acres, the construction logistics area by 109 acres and the area in Ivanpah 3 requiring heavy grading due the presence of large boulders from 170 to 20 acres.
 (Ex.
 315, p.
 6-1.)
 However, a more precise estimate of the quantity of affected soil was not provided in the evidence.

 used water from this testing would either be trucked to a wastewater treatment and disposal facility or allowed to percolate/evaporate on-site, pending analytical results of the used water.
-If discharged to land, discharge of this water would be subject to the requirements of the State Water Resources Control Board's general permit number 2003-003-DWQ.
+If discharged to land, discharge of this water would be subject to the requirements of the State Water Resources Control Board's DWQ Order No. 2003-0003-DWQ (Statewide General Waste Discharge Requirements for Discharges to Land with a Low Threat to Water Quality).